Carboplatin Novaplus Side Effects

 12. Tonkin KS, Rubin P, Levin L "Carboplatin hypersensitivity: case reports and review of the literature."
 Eur J Cancer 29a (1993): 1356-7

 13. Weidmann B, Mulleneisen N, Bojko P, Niederle N "Hypersensitivity reactions to carboplatin.
 Report of two patients, review of the literature, and discussion of diagnostic procedures and management."
 Cancer 73 (1994): 2218-22

 14. O'Brien MER, Tonge K, Blake P, et al "Blindness associated with high-dose carboplatin."
 Lancet 339 (1991): 558

-Not all side effects for Carboplatin Novaplus may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Carboplatin Novaplus may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Carboplatin Novaplus (carboplatin)

 - During Pregnancy or Breastfeeding

 - 0 Reviews – Add your own review/rating

 Other brands: Paraplatin